darxtrix/ptop/README.md

 ## Contributions

 - Pull requests are awesome and always welcome.
-Please use the [issue tracker](https://github.com/darxtrix/ptop/issues) to report any bugs or file feature requests.
+Please use the [issue tracker](https://github.com/darxtrix/ptop/issues) to report any bugs.
+-

 ## License